 Heating is by new Q-RAD radiators in the living room and bedrooms.
 These are very efficient and responsive and provide instant warmth whenever you want it.
 They can be programmed to switch on and off using a simple digital menu on each radiator, which also allows you to adjust the room temperature to within 1 degree.
 (These are very easy and intuitive to use, but instructions are provided for you to refer to.)
 There is also an electric stove in the sitting area and an electric towel rail heater (programmable) in the bathroom.

 Leading from the street to the courtyard, there is a short driveway to the side of the flat which is available for parking - but you need to be good at reversing!

 The Secret Garden

-The steps leading up from the courtyard to the Secret Garden are very old and are uneven and steep, with some shallow steps and high risers, and so you need to be reasonably fit to attempt them.
+There is a long, high flight of steps leading up from the courtyard to the Secret Garden.
+The steps are very old and are uneven and steep, with some shallow steps and high risers, and so you need to be reasonably fit to attempt them.
 They are definitely not suitable for those with mobility problems or for small children.
 Care must be taken!
 Oxygen may be required!

 But it is worth the climb...